 And the reason I know this is early in the day, we had a problem.

-This is only the second time we've used these machines, so this was something new to me.
+This is only the second times we've used these machines.

-So there's a process that we do where we we soil the ballot, we zero out the machine, issue them a new ballot.
+So there's a process that we do where we soil the ballot, we zero out the machine, issue them a new ballot.

-The voter went in, same thing happened.
+The voter went in.

 And this is their words exactly.